maelchiotti/GTagger/README.md

 - Add search bar
 - Add a stop searching button in the status bar

+- Properly wait for thread closing when exiting main window

 **Future:**

 - Improve the settings and informations windows to be `QtCore.Qt.Tool`s so that they keep focus